Interactive identification of individuals with positive treatment effect while controlling false discoveries

 To identify subjects with positive effects, we first introduce an estimator of the treatment effect~$\Delta(X_i)$ following the working model~\eqref{eq:work_model}.
 Denote the expected outcome given the covariates as $m(X_i) := \me(Y_i \mid X_i)$, and let $\widehat m(X_i)$ be an arbitrary estimator of $m(X_i)$ using the outcomes and covariates $\{Y_i, X_i\}_{i=1}^n$.
 Define the \textit{residual} as $E_i := Y_i - \widehat m(X_i)$, and an estimator of $\Delta(X_i)$ is

-which, under randomized experiments, is equivalent to the nonparametric estimator of the conditional treatment average effect $\mathbb{E}(Y_i^T \mid X_i) - \mathbb{E}(Y_i^C \mid X_i)$ in several recent papers \citep{nie2020quasi,kennedy2020optimal}, and can be traced back to the semiparametrics literature with~\cite{robinson1988root}.
-A critical property of $\widehat \Delta_i$ that ensures FDR control is that\footnote{Note that property~\eqref{eq:sign_property_zero} uses the fact that outcome estimator $\widehat m(X_i)$ is independent of $A_i$, so it is important that the estimation of $\widehat m$ does not use the assignments $\{A_i\}_{i=1}^n$; however, it should not affect the estimation much because $m(X_i) \equiv \me(Y_i \mid X_i)$ is not a function of $A_i$.}
+which, under randomized experiments, is equivalent to the nonparametric estimator of the conditional treatment average effect $\mathbb{E}(Y_i^T \mid X_i) - \mathbb{E}(Y_i^C \mid X_i)$ in several recent papers \citep{nie2020quasi,kennedy2020optimal}, and can be traced back to the semiparametrics literature with~\citet{robinson1988root}.
+A critical property of $\widehat \Delta_i$ that later leads to FDR control is that\footnote{Note that property~\eqref{eq:sign_property_zero} uses the fact that the outcome estimator $\widehat m(X_i)$ is independent of $A_i$, so it is important that the estimation of $\widehat m$ does not use the assignments $\{A_i\}_{i=1}^n$; however, it should not affect the estimation much because $m(X_i) \equiv \me(Y_i \mid X_i)$ is not a function of $A_i$.}

-under $H_{0i}^\text{zero}$ (for any definition in~\eqref{eq:hp_twoside}, \eqref{eq:hp_twoside_fixed}, or \eqref{eq:hp_twoside_hybrid}), because $H_{0i}^\text{zero}$ implies $A_i \independent \{Y_i, X_i\}$ and $\mathbb{P}(A_i - 1/2 > 0) = 1/2$.
-Recall in Figure~\ref{fig:flow_interact}, the treatment assignments $A_i$ are hidden from the analyst in the selection step, which is reflected in~\eqref{eq:sign_property_zero} as $A_i$ being omitted from the condition.
+under $H_{0i}^\text{zero}$ in~\eqref{eq:hp_twoside}, because $H_{0i}^\text{zero}$ implies $A_i \independent \{Y_i, X_i\}$ and $\mathbb{P}(A_i - 1/2 > 0) = 1/2$.
+With the rigorous argument for validity in Appendix~\ref{apd:proof-naive}, we briefly describe the reasoning here: the condition in~\eqref{eq:sign_property_zero} corresponds to the information used for selecting subjects (recall in Figure~\ref{fig:flow_interact}), because the treatment assignments $A_i$ are hidden for candidates in $\mathcal{R}_t$ and assignments are mutually independent.
 The above property indicates that the estimated effect $\widehat \Delta_i$ is no more likely to be positive than negative if the selected subject has zero effect, regardless of how the analyst decides which subject to select.
 Therefore, the sign of $\widehat \Delta_i$ can be used to estimate the number of false identifications and achieve FDR control, which we elaborate next.